Cover Image for Painting Contractor Liability Insurance: What Is It?

 General liability insurance for painters covers bodily injury and property damage that you cause to third parties (people other than you or your employees) for which you are legally liable.

-Claims that fall under this category are often claims of overspray, paint spills, and ladders damaging property.
+Claims that fall under this category are often claims of overspray, paint spills, and property damage caused by ladders.

 Contractor Tools Coverage

-This isn’t liability coverage, but it’s usually bundled with your general liability policy and is important to painting contractors.
+This isn’t liability coverage, but it’s usually bundled with your general liability policy and is important for painting contractors.

-As a painter, you might keep your tools in your truck, in your garage, or out on the job site.
-Contractor tools coverage will cover those tools if something happens to them (usually theft).
-For a small amount each year ($50-$300, depending on your tools and coverage option), your tools can be covered at all the locations where you bring and store them.
+As a painter, you might keep your tools in your truck, garage, or on the job site.
+Contractor tools coverage will protect those tools if something happens to them (usually theft).
+For a small amount each year—$50-$300, depending on your tools and coverage option—your tools can be covered at all the locations where you bring and store them.

 Workers Compensation (Employers Liability)

 Painting is a physical activity that often requires the use of ladders.
+Injuries from falls and other mishaps are inevitable.
 Workers compensation will pay for medical bills that your employees have as a result of getting hurt on the job.
 This policy will also cover lost wages and other benefits, depending on your state.

 Commercial Auto Liability

 If you have a work vehicle or use your vehicle for commercial purposes, you need a commercial auto policy.
-This policy covers your liability if you are in an at-fault accident and pays to repair accidental physical damage done to your vehicle, regardless of fault.
+This policy covers your liability if you are in an at-fault accident and pays to repair accidental physical damage on your vehicle, regardless of fault.

-For more information on the coverages you might need as a contractor, check out our guide to contractors insurance, where we go over what coverages you will need at each stage in your construction business.
+For more information on the coverages you might need, check out our guide to contractors insurance, where we go over what coverages you will need at each stage in your business.

 How much does painting contractor insurance cost?